Nicole Natalino: Kudai (2004–2006)

 "Dejame Gritar" was their first single and soon became the Nº1 requested song in radio stations and the most popular music video on Latin MTV.
 The success of "Sobrevive" took them all the way to Mexico where they became very popular and began the promotion of their first album "Vuelo".
 In June of that same year and in the middle of the first International tour, the group suffered their first tragedy.
 Nicole Natalino decided to leave the tour and headed back to Chile.
 Many rumors spread but it was later said that Nicole went back due to stress and that she would come back.
 But on June 21, 2006, the Chilean press and tabloids confirmed that Nicole would no longer be part of the group.
 At that moment, the three remaining members of Kudai and their manager Pablo Vega decided to replace her with Ecuadorian Gabriela Villalba, ex-member of Kiruba who had been the opening act to the group during a few presentations in Ecuador.

 Later the group confirmed that Villalba was staying for good and they re-recorded their latest album "Sobrevive" where they removed Nicole's voice and replaced it with Villalba's.
-Although they re-recorded the album, the version with Nicole's voice was the version with most copies sold.
-Kudai continued with their tour and their appearances on television to promote their new album, they even performed on the Mexican Disney Channel with a pre-recording in which even though Gabriela Villalba held the microphone, it was Nicole's voice that fans heard.
+Kudai continued with their tour and their appearances on television to promote their new album, they even performed on the Mexican Disney Channel with a pre-recording of Ya Nada Queda in which even though Gabriela Villalba held the microphone, she informed that it was Nicole's voice heard on the track, since Villalba never re-recorded that song.
 On October 19, 2006, Kudai won the MTV Video Music Award Latin America for "Best Pop Artist" with their first album "Vuelo".
 In the acceptance speech, member of Kudai Tomás Cañas gave Nicole credit for her work.
 Nicole later appeared on Chilean television and confirmed that she saw the award show and although she was given credit in the speech, she was not awarded a tongue.